shangruobing/vscode-dark-theme/README.md

 # JetBrains Dark Theme
 A Visual Studio Code theme extension based on the JetBrains IDEs Dark theme.

-Author: _Ruobing Shang_
+Author: *Ruobing Shang*

-The reason for making this theme extension is that I really like the theme of JetBrains.
+The reason for making this theme extension is that I really like the new dark theme of JetBrains.

 Please contact me to delete any infringement.

 ## Todo
 - [x] Background Color